fear-ai/wpages/tests/TESTS.md

 - No tests for file size heuristics (not implemented).
 - No tests for focus list encoding error policy (currently errors="replace").
 - No tests for focus list streaming or large-file performance.
-- No tests for pages_text warnings when a focus name has no matching row.
+- (Filled) Missing-page warnings are now covered by pages_text_missing/pages_content_missing CLI tests.